bretcope/neo4j-js/README.md

 ## Unit Testing

-Some unit tests are in place, and several more will follow soon.
+Some unit tests are in place, and more should follow as appropriate.

 The unit tests rely on [Mocha](http://visionmedia.github.com/mocha/) and [Chai](http://chaijs.com/) which are included as development dependencies in the npm package.
-If you are not concerned about unit testing, you can omit downloading Mocha and Chai during install by including the production flag `npm install neo4j-js --production`.
+If not installed already, go to the `node_modules/neo4j` directory and type `npm install`.

 To run the unit tests: